-Stetron’s engineering team is capable of developing enclosure solutions of various types such as ported, sealed, and passive radiator builds for audio sub-assembly.
+Stetron’s engineering team is capable of developing enclosure solutions of various types such as ported, sealed, and passive radiator builds for integrated audio solutions.
 Software simulations and rapid prototyping using 3D printers and CNC machines are utilized to quickly develop a proof of concept design that meets every audio requirement.

 To optimize all manufacturing functions, we conduct a full DFM review before transitioning into production.
 Our agile approach to product development and manufacturing assures that our clients receive the best cost at the quickest turnaround.

 Contact Us to review your specific requirements.

 Loudspeaker enclosures play an important part in any audio system.
 There are many things to consider when designing a loudspeaker enclosure, other than the loudspeaker driver itself.
 For example, should the enclosure be sealed, ported or is a leaky enclosure acceptable?

 Types of Loudspeaker Enclosure Designs

 The common types of enclosures are sealed, ported and leaky.

 The sealed or closed box enclosure (Fig. 1) is perhaps the most common type and is one where the loudspeaker is mounted to one surface of the enclosure.
 At some location in the box a slow air leak is introduced to prevent changes in atmospheric pressure from displacing the neutral position of the diaphragm.

 Basically a ported enclosure is a sealed enclosure but with a port.
 Typically the area of the port is less than or equal to the effective area of the diaphragm of the loudspeaker.
 Fig. 2 shows a simple ported enclosure.
 The ported enclosure would necessarily have two resonances, one due to the loudspeaker and one due to the port/acoustic cavity.